averbraeck/housinggame-admin/README.md

 # housinggame-admin
-Administraton app for the Housing Game
+Administrator app for the Housing Game.